 Our business could also be impacted by governmental initiatives to encourage the conservation of energy or the use of alternative energy sources.
-For example, in November 2021, the Biden Administration released "The Long-Term Strategy of the United States: Pathways to Net-Zero Greenhouse Gas Emissions by 2050," which establishes a roadmap to net zero emissions in the United States by 2050 through, among other things, improving energy efficiency; decarbonizing energy sources via electricity, hydrogen, and sustainable biofuels; eliminating subsidies provided to the fossil fuel industry; reducing non-CO2 GHG emissions, such as methane and nitrous oxide; and increasing the emphasis on climate-related risks across government agencies and economic sectors.
 In addition, the IRA includes a variety of clean-energy tax credits and establishes a program designed to reduce methane emissions from oil and gas operations.
 These initiatives or similar state or federal initiatives to reduce energy consumption or encourage a shift away from fossil fuels could reduce demand for hydrocarbons and have a material adverse effect on our earnings, cash flows and financial condition.
+Whether, the extent to which, or how the Trump Administration or Congress will continue or reverse course on governmental initiatives like these cannot be predicted at this time, though the Trump Administration has indicated it will seek to remove support for such.
+Regardless of federal support, states and municipalities may continue to encourage and implement decarbonization measures.

 Additionally, certain segments of the investor community have recently expressed negative sentiment towards investing in the oil and natural gas industry.
-Some organizations that provide information to investors on corporate governance and related matters have developed ratings investment and voting decisions.
-Unfavorable ESG ratings and recent activism directed at shifting funding away from companies with energy-related assets could lead to increased negative investor sentiment toward us and our industry and to the diversion of investment to other industries.
+Some organizations that provide information to investors on corporate governance and related matters have developed ratings for investment and voting decisions.
+While such ratings do not impact all investors' investment or voting decisions, unfavorable ESG ratings and recent activism directed at shifting funding away from companies with energy-related assets could lead to increased negative investor sentiment toward us and our industry and to the diversion of investment to other industries.
 Furthermore, certain other stakeholders have pressured commercial and investment banks to stop funding oil and natural gas projects.
 With the continued volatility in oil and natural gas prices, and the possibility that interest rates may continue to rise in the near term, increasing the cost of borrowing, certain investors have emphasized capital efficiency and free cash flow from earnings as key drivers for energy companies, especially shale producers.
 This may also result in a reduction of available capital funding for potential development projects, further impacting our future financial results.